moshetanzer/nuxt-browser-to-server-logs/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- Captures console.log, warn, error, and info
-- Sends logs only in the browser and in development mode
+- Captures browser logs and forwards to server terminal.
-- Filters out SSR-related logs automatically
+- Filters out suspense, ssr logs automatically.
-- Handles uncaught errors and promise rejections
+- Uses websockets.
+- Allows you to just focus on server terminal (in VS Code) instead if having to keep on opening browser logs.
+- Prefixes all browser logs with [BROWSER].
+- Uses youch to beautify error logs in terminal.
+- Strips styling for clean log output in terminal.

 ## Quick Setup